bloominstituteoftechnology/React-Insta-Clone/README.md

 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/latest/css/bootstrap-theme.min.css">
 ```

-* Create a `components` directory inside the `src` directory, and then create a directory called `SearchBar`, another one called `PostContainer`, and lastly one called `CommentSection`, all inside the `src` directory.
+* Create a `components` directory inside the `src` directory, and then create a directory called `SearchBar`, another one called `PostContainer`, and lastly one called ` `, all inside the `src` directory.
 Each of these directories should contain the component file as well as the CSS for their respective components.
 Your file structure should end up looking like this:

 ![alt tag](/assets/folder_structure.png)